-A mystery writer (Agnes Moorehead, The Magnificent Ambersons) rents a mansion in a small town unaware that there is a killer on the loose.
-When the bodies start piling up, the writer decides to solve the mystery with the help of a local doctor (Vincent Price, House of War) and a police detective (Gavin Gordon, Suspicion).
+A mystery writer (Agnes Moorehead, Citizen Kane) rents a mansion in a small town, unaware that there is a killer on the loose.
+When the bodies start piling up, the writer decides to solve the mystery with the help of a local doctor (Vincent Price, House of Usher) and a police detective (Gavin Gordon, Suspicion).

 Reaction & Thoughts:

-Silly and dated, but kind of fun remake of the 1930 thriller The Bat Whispers (both movies were based on the famous 1920 play by Avery Hopwood and Mary Roberts Rinehart).
-This newer adaptation of the play was written and directed by Crane Wilbur, who is best known as the man who wrote the 1953 horror classic House of Wax.
+Cheap-looking, but kind of fun remake of the 1930 thriller The Bat Whispers (both movies were based on the famous 1920 play by Avery Hopwood and Mary Roberts Rinehart).
+This newer adaptation of the play was written and directed by Crane Wilbur, who is best known for writing the 1953 horror classic House of Wax.

 Writer/director Wilbur made many changes to the plot.
-Wilbur transformed the story’s heroine, played by Agnes Moorehead, into a best-selling novelist, which gives an extra kick to the meta-ending.
-He also tweaks other characters too.
-For example, the character of the physician, played by Vincent Price, was beefed up.
-There are also a few new red-herrings that add fun to the viewing experience.
+For example, the story’s heroine, played by Agnes Moorehead, is now a celebrated best-selling novelist.
+Wilbur also enlarged the role of the physician, played by Vincent Price, who was a considerably smaller character in the 1930 version.
+What’s more, there are a couple of new and wicked red-herrings that increase the entertainment value of the movie.

 Sadly, The Bat isn’t as innovative as its 1930 counterpart.
 This is a very low-budget production, so don’t expect any great visuals.
 That being said, the film can claim one contribution to cinema: although essentially an unpretentious B-movie, The Bat anticipates the popular Italian giallo subgenre.